Email: [email protected]

-Jeanne Hyde Bucknam joined Sotheby’s International Realty in 2003 partnering exclusively with Nikki Field and The Field Team, one of the industry’s top producers, consistently ranking among the global agency’s top producing teams having sold nearly $3 billion in residential sales.
-The Field Team has ranked as the #1 New York City Sales Team at Sotheby’s International Realty for the past sixteen years.
+Jeanne Hyde Bucknam joined Sotheby’s International Realty in 2003.
+She partnered exclusively with and The Field Team as the Uptown/Downtown Specialist, one of the industry’s top producers, which consistently ranks among the global agency’s top producing teams having sold nearly $4 billion in residential sales.
+The Field Team ranked as the #1 New York City Sales Team at Sotheby’s International Realty for the past 16 years.
 Jeanne has gained the expert knowledge and experience needed to navigate and negotiate in the highly competitive Manhattan real estate market and she advises clients on all aspects of the sales process for new developments, cooperatives, condominiums and townhouses.
-She educates clients on current market conditions and she excels as an advisor on where to achieve maximum value and return.
-Through the Sotheby’s International Realty global network she adeptly connects clients with top experts to manage their real estate portfolios worldwide.
+She educates clients on current market conditions and excels as an advisor on where to achieve maximum value and return.
+Through the Sotheby’s International Realty global network, she adeptly connects clients with top experts to manage their real estate portfolios worldwide.